ADA-research/AutoCD/README.md

 ```bash
 python run.py --data_dir splits/mixed_20_20 --algorithm autocd --objective_function oct --walltime_limit 3600 --trial_walltime_limit 900 -deterministic --repetitions 25 --seed 0
 ```
-This command runs AutoCD with splits located in "splits/mixed_20_20" using OCT as objective function with a budget of 1 hour, each trial terminates after 15 min and only one seed is used.
+This command runs AutoCD with splits located in "splits/mixed_20_20" using OCT as loss function with a budget of 1 hour, each trial terminates after 15 min and only one seed is used.
 After 25 hours (25 repetitions), the results are stored in the folder "output/oct/mixed_20_20/autocd" which contains 25 folders for each run.

 ### Evaluation